 If you are a veteran and been wounded during your time in the service, you may qualify for help for you and your family.
 You may be eligible for assistance if you are behind in rent or mortgage, utilities, need food, need short-term housing, mandatory home repairs (like handicap ramps) etc. If approved you can provide emergency financial assistance to registered and approved warrior households. (more)

-Emergency Financial Assistance helps U.S. residents who are unable to pay their bills or care for their families, due to unemployment or a disability.
+Emergency Financial Assistance helps U.S. residents who are unable to pay their bills or care for their families, due to unemployment or disability.
 Temporary Assistance for Needy Families provides covers a host of benefits like cash for rent and utilities.
-Clients receive a check once a month to pay mandatory bills.
+Clients receive cash benefits once a month to pay mandatory bills.
 Money is placed on an EBT card to buy groceries.
 Medicaid pays for medical care for children and pregnant women.

 LIHEAP assistance once a year.
 SNAP benefits, WIC for expecting mothers and Medicaid help with basic living and medical care.
 The government has specified requirements and able body participants are required to be seeking employment.
 Recipients may also be eligible to attend educational courses that prepare them for work and better-paying jobs.
 If approved for a school you are eligible for travel expenses.
 Education programs do not exceed two years.
 Welfare will normally last for at most 5 years.